-A balance of sweet, smokey and even salty, I prefer this cocktail using Fort Worth’s own Silver Star whiskey.
+A balance of sweet, smokey and even salty, this is a great cocktail for bourbon or whiskey.

 It’s no secret that I’m partial to a great cocktail.
 You need only look reference my burnt pineapple margarita or pink peppercorn & peach bourbon recipes to see that I like to get creative as with my drinks as I do with my meat.

 Years ago I had an incredible take on an Old Fashioned from a very cool bar in Austin called Midnight Cowboy.
 It was a speakeasy type joint, with room for only 25 or so patrons, reservations required, table side cocktail making and a hidden buzzer to even get in the door.
 Like I said, very cool.
 They created a whiskey concoction that used walnut liquor, and the nutty flavor was incredible!
 Since then, I’ve been wanting to incorporate it in my own spin.
 And while the walnut liquors I’ve found have been a little too sweet for my liking, I’ve become addicted to using these Black Walnut Bitters that perfectly add flavor without sweetness.

 This cocktail harnesses several few bold flavors that match up to each other to create a balanced drink.
 One key is smoked simple syrup.
 The one I use here is also spiced with clove and cinnamon, but you can also use the recipe to create a basic smoked simple syrup, if you prefer.
 I took inspiration from this recipe and used a larger shallow tray for smoking, to increase the surface area and max the smoke flavor.